rokon12/jscience/README.md

 by geotools.
 To make it harder to use, the version of JScience on maven central was built with the dependencies included.

-In this update, we updated jscience, using the source from jscience.org and the pom file from maven central as a starting point.
-The version of Javolution was updated and the gt-opengeo was used in place of geoapi.
+In this update used the source from jscience.org and the pom file from maven central as a starting point.
+In it, the version of Javolution was updated and the gt-opengeo was used in place of geoapi.
+The pom was updated to use the newer versions of maven plugin and build a jar which does not contain dependencies.

 Ryan